hadrivarela/RemotePostgreSQLBackup/README.md

 This script creates a backup of a db and saves it on our machine.
 # Before installing
 - Install PostgreSQL - Uses de comand pg_dump to create the backup.
-- Its recomended that the server uses .pgpass to avoid db pass.
+- Required that the server uses .pgpass.
 - Script was used with an OpenErp database.
 # How to use
 First of all check the config of the script or the script will not run correctly.